 Arroz a la Mexicana (Mexican-Style Red Rice)

-This classic Mexican rice, embellished with tomatoes, serrano chiles, and peas, is a versatile side dish for all kinds of meat and vegetable main dishes.
+This classic Mexican rice, embellished with tomatoes, serrano chiles, and peas, is a versatile side dish for all kinds of meat and vegetable mains.

 See the recipe for Arroz a la Mexicana »